ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 ## How does the ML cube Platform perform Monitoring?

-The ML cube platform performs monitoring by employing statistical techniques to compare a certain reference (for instance, data used for training or the performance of a model on the test set) to incoming production data.
+The ML cube Platform performs monitoring by employing statistical techniques to compare a certain reference (for instance, data used for training or the performance of a model on the test set) to incoming production data.

 These statistical techniques, also known as _monitoring algorithms_, are tailored to the type of data